baluyotraf/distilbert-base-uncased-on-mini-finer/README.md

 ## Performance

-The model is a bit weak to getting the `InterestExpenses` and `RevenueFromContractWithCustomerIncludingAssessedTax` compared to the other selected labels.
+The model is a bit weak to getting the `RevenueFromContractWithCustomerIncludingAssessedTax` compared to the other selected labels.
 On the other hand, it has very strong performance on the remaining labels, which improved the overall score.